maverage/FTP-Deploy-Action/README.md

 ---

 ### Requirements
 - You must have ftp access to your server.
-If your host allows or requires ssh please use my [web-deploy](https://github.com/SamKirkland/web-deploy) action
+If your host allows or requires ssh please use @SamKirkland's [web-deploy](https://github.com/SamKirkland/web-deploy) action
 - Some web hosts change the default port (21), check with your host for your port number

 ---